cockpit-project/cockpit/doc/authentication.md

  * **COCKPIT_SSH_KNOWN_HOSTS_FILE** Path to knownhost files.
 Defaults to ```PACKAGE_SYSCONF_DIR/ssh/ssh_known_hosts```
  * **COCKPIT_SSH_KNOWN_HOSTS_DATA** Known host data to validate against or '*' to skip validation```
  * **COCKPIT_SSH_BRIDGE_COMMAND** Command to launch after a ssh connection is established.
 Defaults to ```cockpit-bridge``` if not provided.
- * **KRB5CCNAME** Kerberos credentials cache name.
-Not set when no active kerberos session is active.